AngelineLim/personal-portfolio/src/content/pages/index.md

   ctaText: Learn More
   ctaLink: /about
 ---
-I have a keen eye for spotting compelling problems and enjoy working with people to solve them.
-This is a place where I house *most* of my work in progress outside work.
+I have a keen eye for spotting compelling problems, with strong design intuition that allows me to work effectively with people to deliver value.
+This is a place where I house *most* of my work in progress.